Mahler's problem and Turyn polynomials: Introduction

 In this article, we apply the method of Klurman, Lamzouri, and Munsch to a more general family of polynomials, the \textit{Turyn polynomials}, which are defined by cyclically shifting the coefficients of a Fekete polynomial by some prescribed amount.
 Given a prime $p$ and an integer $t$, the Turyn polynomial $F_{p,t}(x)$ is defined by

 so that $F_{p,0}(x) = F_p(x)$.
 We find that the limiting normalized Mahler measure of $F_{p,t}$ increases over $0\leq t < p/4$, so the value at $t\approx p/4$ is of particular interest.
-Letting $\round{x}$ denote the integer nearest $x$ (and using $\floor{x}$ as its value at a half integer), using our main result from Section~\ref{secRandProc} and the calculations in Section~\ref{secCalculations}, we find that
+Letting $\round{x}$ denote the integer nearest $x$ (and using $\floor{x}$ as its value at a half-integer), using our main result from Section~\ref{secRandProc} and the calculations in Section~\ref{secCalculations}, we find that

 The Turyn polynomials are not Littlewood polynomials, owing to a single coefficient of $0$, so these fall just short of fulfilling the requirement in Mahler's problem.
 In general, changing a single coefficient of an integer polynomial by $1$ can have an enormous effect on its Mahler measure: $M((x+1)^n) = M(x+1)^n = 1$, but $M((x+1)^n-1) \approx 1.4^n$, see \cite{Pritsker08}.
 However, for the Turyn polynomials we show that changing this single coefficient of $0$ to $\pm1$ to form a companion Littlewood polynomial does not affect the normalized measure in the limit (see Section~\ref{secRandProc}).
 The Littlewood polynomials obtained in this way when the Turyn shift amount is $t=\round{p/4}$ thus establish a new record value in Mahler's problem for the normalized measure of an infinite family of Littlewood polynomials.